 Curious about the exact brands and products that bring my recipes to life?
 Discover the brands and ingredients behind my recipes at the Sudachi Amazon Storefront.
 Explore my handpicked pantry essentials and find your next kitchen favorites!

-Here are my step-by-step instructions for how to make melt-in-mouth Japanese pork chashu from scratch at home.
-For ingredient quantities and simplified instructions, see the printable recipe card below.
+Here are my step-by-step instructions for how to make melt-in-mouth Japanese Pork Chashu at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Stab the surface of the pork belly with a fork on both sides.
-This not only helps the pork absorb more flavor from the broth, but it also helps break down some of the tendons and proteins which will result in a more tender chashu.
+This helps the pork absorb more flavor from the broth but also helps break down some of the tendons and proteins, resulting in a more tender chashu.

 Start with the thinner side and roll up the pork.
 You can secure it either with butcher’s twine or a stretchable meat net.